 The workgroup handles the issues regarding design, analysis and optimization of electrical drives for mobile application; these include the development of the correponding methods and control strategies of the drives.

-Read more in Automotive.
+Read more in Design and Diagnosis.

 Mechatronics and DrivesCopyright: IEM